The statistics and sensitivity of axion wind detection with the homogeneous precession domain of superfluid helium-3: HPD Measurement and Projected Sensitivity

 Since our goal is actually to measure a frequency \emph{drift} $\dot{\omega}$, it turns out we can achieve even more favorable scaling with measurement time.
 Our readout scheme is as follows.
 The transverse HPD magnetization is sensed with a SQUID oriented in the $xy$-plane.
 Rather than reading out the SQUID directly and using it as a magnetometer, we imagine coupling the SQUID to $N_q$ transmon qubits.
-The time-varying SQUID flux acts as a time-dependent modulation of the qubit level splitting, $H_{\dot{\omega}}(t) = A \sin(\omega_L t + \dot{\omega} t^2/2) \sigma_z/2$, exactly analogous to Ref.~\cite{naghiloo2017achieving}.
+The time-varying flux through the SQUID acts as a time-dependent modulation of the qubit level splitting, $H_{\dot{\omega}}(t) = A \sin(\omega_L t + \dot{\omega} t^2/2) \sigma_z/2$, exactly analogous to Ref.~\cite{naghiloo2017achieving}.
 The amplitude $A$ of the level splitting modulation is proportional to the amplitude $\widetilde{M}_0$ of the HPD magnetization.
 With $B_0 = 0.5 \ {\rm T}$, $\widetilde{M}_0 \simeq 50 \ {\rm nT}$, and the size of the modulation in frequency units is on the order of $A \simeq 2\pi \times 10 \ {\rm MHz}$ for a qubit with typical frequency 6 GHz~\cite{MurchPrivate}.
+The control Hamiltonian $H_c(t)$ is applied in order to maximize the quantum Fisher information; see App.~\ref{sec:OptimalControlMeasurement} for details.

 We then estimate the Hamiltonian parameter $\dot{\omega}$ by reading out the state of the qubits at a measurement cadence of time interval $\Delta t$, where the start and end of each measurement interval are referenced to an external clock.
 Following the derivation of Ref.~\cite{pang2017optimal}, the error on $\dot{\omega}$ scales as